FastNetMon ssh shell

 WantedBy=multi-user.target

-Then start service:
+Then, start the service:

 sudo systemctl restart fastnetmon_ssh_shell